JHolland-22/web-api-ca-Jorja/README.md

 ## Features.

-A bullet-point list of the ADDITIONAL features you have implemented in the API **THAT WERE NOT IN THE LABS** (or modifications to existing features)
+A bullet-point list of the ADDITIONAL features implemented in the API **THAT WERE NOT IN THE LABS** (or modifications to existing features)

  + Upcoming movies
  + Top rated movies